simonkowallik/tmconfpy/docs/ansible.md

 It also can help to audit configurations by comparing the "on-device" configuration with stored references.

+{: .note }
-***NOTE:*** As the module copies configuration files from F5 BIG-IP devices, those configurations might contain sensitive data.
+> As the module copies configuration files from F5 BIG-IP devices, those configurations might contain sensitive data.
 Make sure YOU, as the implementor, *ensure* data security!

 For more details about the relevant configuration files, data formats, tmconfpy and its ansible collection please have a look in the [documentation](https://simonkowallik.github.io/tmconfpy/).